 Taiwan has not imported any SBT in recent years.
-However, Taiwan stipulates guidelines for SBT import, export and re-export.
+Taiwan has stipulated guidelines for SBT import, export and re-export.

-- (b) Describe the system to be used for controlling and monitoring imports of SBT.
-This should include details of: - i.
-Rules for designated ports for import of SBT:- ii.
-Inspections required for import of SBT (including % coverage):- iii.
-Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):-
+(b) Describe the system to be used for controlling and monitoring imports of SBT.
+This should include details of:

+i.
+Rules for designated ports for import of SBT:-